-- You have booked your dog into the vets for a check up and realize 1 hour after you were meant to be there that you’ve missed the appointment!
+- You’ve booked a vet appointment for your dog and realize one hour after you were meant to be there that you’ve missed the appointment!

-- Heading to a particular room on a mission but when you arrive there, you wonder what it was that you needed to do.
+- You head to a particular room on a mission but when you arrive there, you wonder what it was that you needed to do.

 When does pregnancy brain start?

 For most of us, it can start anywhere and at anytime!
 It seems, though, that the moment we pee on the stick and get a positive pregnancy result that good ole brain fog sets in and we start forgetting stuff left, right, and center!
 Trust me you will know when it starts.